 The MIH program includes two primary options that pair set-aside percentages with different affordability levels to reach a range of low and moderate incomes while accounting for the financial feasibility trade-off inherent between income levels and size of the affordable set-aside.
 Option 1 requires 25 percent of residential floor area to be for affordable housing units for households with incomes averaging 60 percent of the Area Median Income (AMI).
-Option 1 also includes a requirement that ten percent of residential floor area be affordable at 40 percent of AMI.
-Option 2 requires 30 percent of residential floor area to be for affordable to households with an average of 80 percent of AMI.
+Option 1 also includes a requirement that ten percent of residential floor area to be for affordable to households with an average of 80 percent of AMI.
 An Option 3 can also be applied in conjunction with Options 1 or 2.
-Option 3, also known as the "Deep Affordability" option, requires that 20 percent of the residential floor area be affordable to households at 40 percent of AMI.
-The City Council and CPC could apply an additional Option 4, known as the "Workforce" option, for markets where moderate- or middle-income development is marginally financially feasible without subsidy.
+Option 3, also known as the "Deep Affordability" option, requires that 20 percent of the residential floor area be affordable to households at 40 percent of 4, known as the "Workforce" option, for markets where moderate- or middle-income development is marginally financially feasible without subsidy.
 This requires a 30 percent set-aside at AMIs averaging 115 percent and does not allow public funding.